KxSystems/docs/docs/basics/syntax.md

 ## Iterator composition

-A derived function is _composed_ by any string of iterators with an iterable to the left and no spaces between any of the iterator glyphs or between the iterable and the leftmost iterator glyph.
+A derived function is _composed_ by any string of iterators with an applicable value to the left and no spaces between any of the iterator glyphs or between the value and the leftmost iterator glyph.
 For example, `+\/:\:` composes a well-formed function.
 The meaning of such a sequence of symbols is understood from left to right.
 The leftmost iterator (`\`) modifies the operator (`+`) to create a new function.
 The next iterator to the right of that one (`/:`) modifies the new function to create another new function, and so on, all the way to the iterator at the right end.

 ## Projecting the left argument of an operator